Is it A Reliable Choice?

 When it comes to their reviews, SageOne is in an interesting position in comparison to other industry players.
 Though they’ve been around for decades, they don’t quite have the buzz of companies like QuickBooks and Xero.
-But, while they only have around 25 reviews on Trust Radius, their ratings are strong as shown below:

-When we looked over these reviews, we found that some of the complaints had since been remedied in later versions of the software.
+When we looked over these reviews, I found that some of the complaints had since been remedied in later versions of the software.
 Features like Packing Slips and Invoice reminders have been added, and it’s encouraging to see a company taking constructive feedback and making improvements.

 How does SageOne stack up against the competition?
 In some ways, they do well, and even offer services or partnerships that big name brands don’t.
 In others, they fall a little short.

 SageOne does a great job of offering tons of services in their packages, more so than smaller accounting software like.
 In fact, their introductory package is jam-packed with a ton of pretty impressive extras.
 We can see that SageOne is clearly a learning, growing company that’s constantly evolving to keep up with demand.